-Briefly mentioned by Van Iken in his 1984 book “Australian Science Fiction”, the fiction story Australia Advanced; or Dialogues for the Year 2032 by Mephistopheles the Younger, first published in the Sydney Gazette and New South Wales Advertiser in May 1832 across 5 issues, has caught the imagination of many students of history and the arts, and now science fiction studies (me!)
+Briefly mentioned by Van Ikin in his 1984 book “Australian Science Fiction”, the fiction story Australia Advanced; or Dialogues for the Year 2032 by Mephistopheles the Younger, first published in the Sydney Gazette and New South Wales Advertiser in May 1832 across 5 issues, has caught the imagination of many students of history and the arts, and now science fiction studies (me!)
 This is unfortunate as the dialogue is quite staid and boring, and does nothing to add to the history of Australian science fiction besides existing as linearly the first.
 I would dearly love to find an earlier and better example than this.
 However, for now, this is what we’re stuck with, and so, let’s look at it further.

-In 2002 Margaret Healey says in her thesis on Australian colonial poetry that the story “makes the assumption that Australia will follow the English model and have tenants working land out in the provinces, for landlords who live in Sydney or travel abroad.”
+In 2002, Margaret Healey says in her thesis on Australian colonial poetry that the story “makes the assumption that Australia will follow the English model and have tenants working land out in the provinces, for landlords who live in Sydney or travel abroad.”

-In A Companion to Science Fiction (2005) edited by David Seed, a chapter written by Van Iken and Sean McMullen on Australian science fiction history goes into a little more detail about the story.
+In A Companion to Science Fiction (2005) edited by David Seed, a chapter written by Van Ikin and Sean McMullen on Australian science fiction history goes into a little more detail about the story.
 (Note that a typo lists it as 3032).
 They say “[It] foresees the construction of two suspension bridges across Sydney Harbor, the “extinction” of indigenous timber, and the construction of “the Lightning locomotive engine, which runs (or flies rather) at 60 miles per hour.”

 Since then, more attention has been made to the story.